Castlevania (1986 video game): Reception and legacy

 The Classic NES Series re-release of the game was met with mixed to positive reception.
 It holds an average score of 74/100 and 71% at Metacritic and GameRankings, respectively.

+Castlevania was cited as an influence on Ninja Gaiden (1988) for the Nintendo Entertainment System.
+Ninja Gaiden borrowed various gameplay elements from Castlevania, including power-up items that give special abilities.